 The Pensions Ombudsman (TPO)

-9.1.15 If the member is not happy with the response they received at the second stage of the IDR process, they can appeal to the Pensions Ombudsman.
+9.1.15 If the member is unhappy with the response they receive at Stage 2 of the Internal Dispute Resolution (IDR) process, they can appeal to TPO.

-The Pensions Ombudsman is an independent organisation that investigates and determines complaints of maladministration.
+TPO is an independent organisation that investigates and determines complaints of maladministration.
 His determinations are binding on all parties and are enforceable as if they were Court judgements.
-The Cabinet Office can only challenge the Pension Ombudsman’s decisions in the High Court, but only on a point of law.
+The Scheme Manager (Cabinet Office) can only challenge TPO decisions in the High Court, but only on a point of law.

-As Cabinet Office will have made the final decision at the second stage of IDR process, they will take responsibility for responding to all Pension Ombudsman investigations.
-The Pensions Ombudsman will normally notify Cabinet Office that they have accepted a complaint from a member, however if you receive a complaint you should also notify Cabinet Office and send copies of all the papers as soon as possible.
+As the Scheme Manager will have made the final decision at Stage 2 of the IDR process, they will take responsibility for responding to all TPO investigations.
+TPO will normally notify the Scheme Manager that they have accepted a complaint from a member, however if you receive a complaint you should also notify the Scheme Manager and send copies of all the papers to them as soon as possible.

-Cabinet Office may ask you to provide information or decide whether you wish to carry out certain actions to resolve a complaint.
-You or MyCSP may also be named as a party to the appeal, depending on who the member feels needs to put matters right for them.
+The Scheme Manager may ask you to provide information or decide whether you wish to carry out certain actions to resolve a complaint.
+You or the Scheme Administrator (MyCSP) may be named as a party to the appeal, depending on who the member feels should put matters right for them.

-If you receive a complaint from the Pensions Ombudsman, please read the guidance in Annex E.Annexes
+If you receive a complaint from TPO, please read the guidance in Annex E.Annexes

-9.1.17 There is information in the member’s section of the website which is available here.
+9.1.16 There is also information in the member’s section of the website which is available here.